Creative block? What’s holding you back from making art?

 I don’t know how

 There are lots of online and real life communities all ready to cheer you on.
-I strongly encourage you to connect with your own cheerleaders and let them nudge and nurture you into making your own art.
+Let them support and nurture you into making your own art.
 Personally I have found an amazing community of artists and makers on Instagram.
 They are always there, cheering me on from the sidelines.

 Take small steps

 What’s holding you back?
 Whatever it is, you are not alone.
 I hope you can take a small step this week to move towards your art.
-Maybe you will watch something inspiring or connect with a new creative group or maybe you will take the art supplies down from the shelf and try that project you were inspired by.
+Maybe you will watch something inspiring or connect with a new creative group.
+Or maybe you will take the art supplies down from the shelf and try that idea you’ve had for a while.
+A small idea can develop into a whole series of work.

-Come and join me on Instagram in my creative life and at Powertex With Kore.
-Leave me a comment and I’ll come by your account too!
+Come and join me on Instagram in my creative life.
+Leave me a comment and I’ll come by and see what you’re making.

 4 Comments